 Oh hey!
-Senator Al Franken was here, drawing vocal cheers from the crowd by
+Senator Al Franken was here, drawing vocal cheers from

 I dropped by the aforementioned Timber Team show.
 If you ever listen to Sarah Palin and wonder why she mentions “snow-machining” so much, it’s because of the huge crowd packed in to watch “top athletes from all lumberjack sports” compete in “lumberjacking” skills like the axe throw.
 A scripted bit of the show, a competitive log roll, has one of the performers fall on his testicles.
 He quickly stands, face gruesomed, and mimics splashing cooling water on his damaged manhood.
 Ow!
 My Balls!
 On cue, the audience goes nuts with laughter and applause.